test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

 #### image

+The `image` configuration option allows you to control the operating system of the Droplet.
 DigitalOcean features a number of images for creating Droplets that can be used by specifying the following image names:

 - centos-7
 - centos-8